lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 In this section we'll solve this problem by a process called _Bootstrapping_.
-In a nutshell, bootstrapping makes it possible to "refresh" a ciphertext by replacing with a new ciphertext that encrypts the same value and has a bounded amount of noise.
+In a nutshell, bootstrapping makes it possible to "refresh" a ciphertext by replacing it with a new ciphertext that has a bounded amount of noise.
 In the context of our example, bootstrapping would allow us to replace a ciphertext whose decryptions look like this:

 IMAGE